-While the original only went to 19 in the UK (and 28 in the States), a rather ragged cover version, taped at the Tower Theatre in Philadelphia during David Bowie’s cocaine-addled Diamond Dogs tour of ‘74, was produced by Tony Visconti and issued as a single to promote Bowie’s first concert album, David Live, and made No.10 in Britain.
-And I think you’ll probably want to skip the last few seconds of this Top Of The Pops screening….
+While the sixties soul original only went to No. 19 in the UK (and 28 in the States), a rather ragged in concert cover was a surprise hit several years later, taped at the Tower Theatre in Philadelphia during David Bowie’s cocaine-addled Diamond Dogs tour of ‘74,

-The stunning dancefloor update of Knock On Wood managed a similar trajectory to the original, climbing to No.7 on 23 September ’85, the very week I became a student of Bletchley Park college.
-Sitting not so pretty at the top of the singles chart that week was, naturally, David Bowie and Mick Jagger‘s Live Aid charity campathon, with that cover of another Motown classic, Dancing In The Street.
+Sitting not so pretty at the top of the singles chart that week was, hilariously, David Bowie and Mick Jagger‘s Live Aid charity campathon, with that cover of another Motown classic, Dancing In The Street.

 Altogether now, OK, Tokyo…